ars2240/asdHBTucker/README.md

     3. Run asdTens.m
     4. Output will be in asdHBTucker.mat

-Classification (MatLab):
+Tensor decompsition (with CV):
-    Required data files: asdHBTucker*.mat or cancerHBTucker*.mat (output of Tensor decomposition)
+    Required data files: asdSparse.csv or cancerSparse.csv

-    1. Ensure logisticReg.m or logisticRegPCA.m loads the right .mat file
-    2. If running logisticRegPCA.m, adjust nPCs (number of principal components) in line 23
-    3. Run logisticReg.m or logisticRegPCA.m
+    Required packages: Sandia NL Tensor Toolbox

+    Note: codeDiagram.jpg may be a helpful reference

+    1. Create a /data/ folder (if one does not exist)
+    2. Compile appropriate MEX files
+    Note: parallel verion requires OpenMP
+    3. Adjust any settings in cancerTensCV.m (see init_options.m for more info)
+    4. Adjust saved data file name(s) as appropriate
+    5. Run cancerTensCV.m
-    4. Output will be in command line
+    6. Output will be in /data/ folder

-Classification - no decomposition (MatLab):
+Tensor decompsition (Yang model):
-    Required data files: asdSparseGenes.csv or cancerSparseGenes.csv (sparse representation of patient and genetic variants counting tensor)
+    Required data files: asdSparse.csv or cancerSparse.csv

+    1. Create a /data/ folder (if one does not exist)
+    2. Some settings can be adjusted in the yang.m function
+    3. Adjust saved data file name(s) as appropriate
-    1. Run logisticReg_noDecomp_genes.m
+    4. Run cancerYangCV.m
-    2. Output will be in command line
+    5. Output will be in /data/ folder

-Classification (Python):
+Old Classification (Python):
     Required data files: asdHBTucker*.mat or cancerHBTucker*.mat (output of Tensor decomposition) Required packages: matplotlib, numpy, scipy, sklearn, xgboost (for gbm.py only)

-    1. Make create a /plot/ folder (if one does not exist)
+    1. Create a /plot/ folder (if one does not exist)
     2. Ensure gbm.py, logistic_reg.py, logistic_feature_select.py, ran_forest.py, or svm.py loads the right .mat file
     3. Adjust any settings (number of features, regression factors, depth, and/or # of estimators)
     4. Run gbm.py, logistic_reg.py, logistic_feature_select.py, ran_forest.py, or svm.py
     5. Output will be in command line

-New ASD Classification Method (Python):
+ASD Classification Method (Python):
     Required data files: asdHBTucker*.mat or cancerHBTucker*.mat (output of Tensor decomposition) Required packages: matplotlib, numpy, scipy, sklearn

-    1. Make create a /plot/ folder (if one does not exist)
+    1. Create a /plot/ folder (if one does not exist)
     2. Compile data using proper *gatherCVData*.m script
     3. Ensure logistic_reg2.py or ran_forest2.py loads the right .mat file
     4. Adjust any settings (number of features, regression factors, depth, and/or # of estimators)
     5. Run logistic_reg2.py or ran_forest2.py
     6. Output will be in command line

-New Cancer Classification Method (Python):
+Cancer Classification Method (Python):
     Required data files: cancerHBTucker*.mat or cancerHBTucker*.mat (output of Tensor decomposition) Required packages: matplotlib, numpy, scipy, sklearn

-    1. Make create a /plot/ folder (if one does not exist)
+    1. Create a /plot/ folder (if one does not exist)
     2. Compile data using proper *gatherCVData*.m script
-    3. Ensure logistic_reg3.py loads the right .mat file
+    3. Ensure logistic_reg*.py (* other than above) loads the right .mat file
     4. Adjust any settings (number of features, regression factors, depth, and/or # of estimators)
-    5. Run logistic_reg3.py
+    5. Run logistic_reg*.py
     6. Output will be in command line

 Yang Model: